 - 40 years of owning and competing with horses

 - 25 years of client evenings, client yard visits and CPD provision to vets in practice

 - 15 years marketing management.

-Prior to my appointment at Surrey, I've taught at nearly all the vet schools in the UK, and was appointed a Visiting Lecturer in Equine Nutrition at Nottingham School of Veterinary Medicine and Surgery.
+Prior to Teresa's appointment at Surrey, she taught at nearly all the vet schools in the UK for over 20years, and was appointed a Visiting Lecturer in Equine Nutrition at Nottingham School of Veterinary Medicine and Surgery.

-I also run CPD and short courses across the world, providing training and support to vets and professional horse owners in the UK (Institute of Veterinary Science at the University of Liverpool, the USA (Western Seaboard and Kentucky Equine Research Conferences), and Europe (Czech Republic, Estonia, France and Germany).
+She also presented CPD and short courses across the world, providing training and support to vets and professional horse owners in the UK (Institute of Veterinary Science at the University of Liverpool, the USA (Western Seaboard and Kentucky Equine Research Conferences), and Europe (Czech Republic, Estonia, France and Germany).